dannsam/xenko-docs/manual/physics/rigid-body.md

 <div class="doc-incomplete"/>

 Rigid body simulation refers to the simulation of physics for objects that do not deform.
-Rigid body simultation can be used for collision between objects, and for objects that need to respond to incoming collisions.
+Rigid body simulation can be used for collision between objects, and for objects that need to respond to incoming collisions.

 **To enable rigid body simulation for a sphere entity:**